MrBenGriffin/Amaze/README.md

 We need a mover class - with two subclasses:
-√ Digger/Miner    - who constructs the maze (and leaves runes lying around)
-* Adventurer      - who travels through the maze interactively.
+√ Digger/Miner    - who constructs the maze (and leaves runes lying around) √ Gamer           - who travels through the maze interactively.
 * Robot           - who travels through the maze. automatically.

 # Novelty fun: